shivannis/xandr-docs-public/xandr-docs/mobile-sdk/get-facebook-demand-for-native-on-android.md

 ## Create a native banner ad layout

 In the activity layout's `activity_main.xml` of your app, add a container for your native ad.
-This container should be of type `com.facebook.ads.NativeAdLayout,` which is a wrapper on top of a `FrameLayout`.
+This container should be of type `com.facebook.ads.NativeAdLayout`, which is a wrapper on top of a `FrameLayout`.
 This wrapper provides extra functionality that enables Mobile SDK to render a native `Ad Reporting Flow` on top of the ad.

 ```
 <?xml version="1.0" encoding="utf-8"?>